jakshi/lysenko.dev/content/post/2015-year-sum-up.md

 * sleep 8 hours per day and walk a lot
 * fix my health problems
-* make my eyesight better than this year.
+* make my eyesight better than last year.
 * travel to 3 new foreign countries.
 * start programming on golang and lisp.
 * have 50$ per hour rates